hramkumar/aws-poc-architectures/aws-poc-serverless-architecture.md

 ### Creating a Lambda function

-1. In the AWS Management Console search box, enter Lambda and from the list, choose Lambda.
+1. In the AWS Management Console search box, enter Lambda and from the list, choose `Lambda`.

 2. Choose Create function and configure the following settings:
 * Function option: Author from scratch